 *Blog post originally shared April 3rd, 2018 and updated February 5th, 2020*

 One of my favorite things to do is invent healthy vegetarian versions of my favorite comfort foods growing up.
 Take my Vegan Truffle Mac and Cheese or my Vegan Cauliflower Alfredo for example.
-While I LOVED eating authentic eggplant parmesan growing up, I love that this dish is just a bit lighter and full of more protein!
+While I LOVED eating authentic fried eggplant parmesan growing up, I love that this tofu parmesan is just a bit lighter and packed with protein!

 Making this crispy tofu parmesan is incredibly easy and it requires 10 ingredients to make!